lkodinsson/MARS/Basic/Maneuvers.md

 **Resist:** Willpower

 Make a charisma check against a target within 20m.
 If successful, the target must look at you, opening themself up to a sneak attack for the duration (the first attack made against that target by an ally is always considered a sneak attack).
 Additionally, they must target you with at least one action (if possible) on their next turn.

+## Push

+**Type:** Tactical
+**Specialization:** Martial, Unarmed

+**Stamina Cost:** 1
+**Action Speed:** Swift

+**Resist:** Athletics

+Make an athletics check against a target within 1m.
+If successful, either move with that target in a straight line up to half your speed or knock back the target up to 2m away from you.
+If they can't be knocked back because there is not enough room, then deal damage as if grazing with an unarmed attack.
+You may also choose to do both, but if you do, this maneuver is performed one action speed slower.

+If you are grappled with the target, you may release them from the grapple if you choose to move them away from you.

 ## Quick Reload